kanisterio/kanister/docs/architecture.rst

 repository can exist at a particular path in the backend storage location.
 Users opting to use separate repositories are recommended to use unique path prefixes for each repository.
-For example, a repository for a namespace called monitoring on S3 storage bucket called test-bucket could be created at the location ``s3://test-bucket/<UUID of monitoring namespace>/repo/``.
-Accessing the repository requires the storage location and credential information similar to a Kanister Profile CR and a unique password used by Kopia during encryption, along with a unique path prefix mentioned above.
+For example, a repository for a namespace called monitoring on an S3 storage bucket called test-bucket could be created at the location ``s3://test-bucket/<UUID of monitoring namespace>/repo/``.
+Accessing the repository requires the storage location and credential information similar to a Kanister Profile CR and a unique password used by Kopia during encryption, along with the unique path prefix mentioned above.

-To know more about the design of Kopia repository server controller refer its `design documentation <https://github.com/kanisterio/kanister/blob/master/design/kanister-kopia-integration.md>` _
+To know more about the design of the Kopia repository server controller refer to its `design documentation <https://github.com/kanisterio/kanister/blob/master/design/kanister-kopia-integration.md>` _

 The design of Kanister follows the operator pattern.
 This means